 Developed in partnership with Kappler, an international leader in personal protective apparel, the MIRA Safety HAZ-SUIT is one of the world’s only disposable hazmat suits offered in a wide variety of sizes—fitting children as young as 4 years old—and it’s available exclusively through MIRA Safety.

 Our HAZ-SUIT fabric is made from a durable, puncture-resistant film composite with an excellent barrier to over 125 chemicals including chemical warfare agents (CWA) and toxic industrial chemicals (TIC).

-The fabric has been subjected to a variety of long-term storage conditions and exhibits no degradation in performance over time when stored properly in a cool, dry place away from direct sunlight.
+The fabric of this radiation protection suit has been subjected to a variety of long-term storage conditions and exhibits no degradation in performance over time when stored properly in a cool, dry place away from direct sunlight.
 That means it could last for decades or longer without compromising on protection.

-The MIRA Safety HAZ-SUIT is ideal for demanding hazardous applications with potential for chemical splash, even during significant exposure scenarios.
+The MIRA Safety HAZ-SUIT nuclear suit is ideal for demanding hazardous applications with potential for chemical splash, even in significant exposure scenarios.
 Increased physical strength and even broader chemical holdout take the protection level of this fabric up a serious notch.

 With an extensive chemicals-tested list, the MIRA Safety HAZ-SUIT delivers the ultimate in hazmat protection.

 Key Features of the MIRA Safety HAZ-SUIT

 - Comes in youth sizes to fit children as young as 4 years old.